lucaspingpao/todoapp/README.md

 Go to ```/design``` to access documents for Figma design, user personas, and user journeys.

-Find the product demo video here: https://youtu.be/KOXGkAxys9g
+Here's an app walkthrough / product demo video: https://youtu.be/KOXGkAxys9g